 - Detailed discussion of each block of a synth.
 Filters, envelopes, sequencers, and more

-Synthesis 102 - Introduction to eurorack modular
+Synthesis 102 - Introduction to Eurorack Modular

 Have you been wanting to get into modular synthesis but don’t know where to begin?
 In this class we’ll demystify the wall of wires and knobs by breaking everything down into simple building blocks.
-From there we'll show you how to make your own patches, whether they be noisey, melodic, ambient, or beyond.
+From there we'll show you how to make your own patches, whether they be noisy, melodic, ambient, or beyond.

 - Eurorack standards.
 Voltages and module types